huytran00001010/learn-rails/README.md

 Sending mail needs model, view and mailer to send email to outer

 Access google drive and send maill needs more time to hanle, So that can implement asynchronously (queueing system).
 That is advance topic of Rails

+"gibbon" gem to wrap the "MailChimpAPI" for mailing list